Rights in detention

 Protecting the rights of prisoners amid

-In the early days of the COVID-19 pandemic, B.C. faced the possibility of an outbreak in provincial jails and the Commissioner raised her concerns in a letter with the Minister of Public Safety and Solicitor General Mike Farnworth and Provincial Director of BC Corrections Stephanie Macpherson, with the intent of raising human rights concerns facing prisoners held in close quarters during the pandemic.
+In the early days of the COVID-19 pandemic, B.C. faced the possibility of an outbreak in provincial jails and the Commissioner raised her concerns to government, about holding prisoners in close quarters during the pandemic.

 The Office urged government to apply a human rights lens to reducing transmission of COVID-19 in detention centres in British Columbia and issued a series of recommendations.
-Among them, a call to enable social distancing through targeted release of non-violent offenders with health conditions and a request to ensure access to services upon release to enable them to self-isolate and protect their health.
+Among them, a call to enable social distancing through targeted release of non-violent offenders and to ensure access to services upon release to enable them to self-isolate and protect their health.

 Given the suspension of in-person family visits during the pandemic, the Commissioner also advocated that prisoners should have open, ongoing free access to phone calls so they can communicate with family during this period of heightened insecurity and fear.